Decagon AI pricing in 2026: What it actually costs

 Best months to negotiateJanuary, February, March

 These are enterprise numbers.
 Decagon is not priced for startups or small businesses.
-The $50,000 redline threshold means if your annual contract value would be below that, you're likely not a fit for their sales process.
+The $50,000 redline threshold means if your annual contract value would be below that, you're not a fit for their sales process.

 What drives your quote